While the Top French Cities of Orleans and Tours celebrate the French Renaissance year round:

 FIFA Women’s World Cup

 Sports fans must know by now that France will be hosting the FIFA Women’s World Cup from June 7 to July 7 in 9 cities.
 Six of the 9 host stadiums are in in the Top French Cities: Grenoble, Le Havre, Montpellier, Nice, Reims, and Rennes; from which of course the French team will try to match their male counterparts and win.
-Updates on the FIFA website.
+Ticket sales opened yesterday, March 6, 2019 with prices starting at 9 euros.
+Click here for more details and updates.

 Elegant Montpellier will welcome a new contemporary art center in July which will be known as Le MoCo.